stacyp2006/coursecatalog/README.md

 ## Set Up

 - Clone down this repo to your terminal
-- Install dependencies with `npm test`
+- Install dependencies with `npm install`
 - Run `npm start`.
 The project should be available on `localhost:3000`.
 - To run tests, run `npm test`